 Dolly Sods was originally composed of open meadows surrounded by a dense native forest of red spruce, hemlock, and mature hardwoods, but was extensively logged in the early 20th century.
 The leftover slash and exposed organic soil were subject to massive fires which burned the soil down to bedrock.
 The area was considered a wasteland and was used as a practice artillery range during World War II.

-The West Virginia Highlands Conservancy played a role in the initial designation of Dolly Sods Wilderness, as well as its expansion in 2009.
-In 1969 WVHC published the first wilderness proposal and trail guide for Dolly Sods, which outline the history, special characteristics, and rationale for creating the wilderness.
+The Conservancy played a role in the initial designation of Dolly Sods Wilderness as well as its expansion in 2009.
+In 1969 the Conservancy published the first wilderness proposal and trail guide for Dolly Sods, which outlined the history, special characteristics and rationale for creating the wilderness.
 The ultimate designation by Congress closely followed this proposal.
-WVHC has a special connection and sense of stewardship for Dolly Sods.
-The Dolly Sods Wilderness Stewards program was formed to provide a means for WVHC and its volunteers to carry forward the goal of protecting and preserving the wilderness for the benefit of future generations.
+The Conservancy has a special connection and sense of stewardship for Dolly Sods.
+The Dolly Sods Wilderness Stewards program was formed to provide a means for the Conservancy and its volunteers to carry forward the goal of protecting and preserving the wilderness for the benefit of future generations.